brimdata/zed/docs/zed/api.md

 # Zed lake service API

 > Note: This file contains a brief sketch of the functionality exposed in the
 > Zed API.
-More fined grained documentation will be forthcoming.
+More fine-grained documentation will be forthcoming.

 ## Contents